 Currently, the Regulations states that a dismissal or closure of a matter is a final decision on such matter and represents the end of the administrative process.
-The Regulations prohibit the Commission from taking any further action on a matter that has been dismissed or closed. undermines the investigative ability of the Enforcement Division to reopen a matter where new material facts or evidence pertinent to a case have been discovered.
+The Regulations prohibit the Commission from taking any further action on a matter that has been dismissed or closed.
+This undermines the investigative ability of the Enforcement Division to reopen a matter where new facts material or evidence pertinent to a case have been discovered.

-To address this, the proposed amendment would allow the Enforcement Division to re-open cases which were already dismissed or closed if there are new material facts or evidence that come to light concerning those cases.
+To address this, the proposed amendment would allow the Enforcement Division to re-open which were already dismissed or closed if there are new material facts or evidence that come to light concerning those cases.
 To achieve this, the proposed change would set forth a list of parameters that would allow the Enforcement Division to determine when the dismissed/closed case may be reopened.
-This would also provide legal certainty for respondents who are informed of the circumstances when their cases may be reopened.
-Moreover, to ensure there is legal certainty over the period of which a case may be re-opened, the proposed change would be subject to the statute of limitations set forth in Section 14(A) of the Regulations such that Staff may not re-open cases after the expiration of the four- year limitations period even if new facts or evidence arise.
+This would also provide legal certainty for respondents informed who are of the

 Section 5.
-Investigation 1 Proposed Section 5(C)(4) (iii).
+Investigation circumstances when their cases may be reopened.
+Moreover, to ensure there is legal certainty over the period of which a case may be re-opened, the proposed change would be subject to the statute of limitations set forth in Section 14(A) of the Regulations such that Staff may not re-open cases after the expiration of the four-year limitations period even if new facts or evidence arise.
+Proposed Section 5(C)(4) (iii).
 Withholding (New) The proposed amendments would allow the Commission to bring a charge for withholding under sections 1.170(f), 2.136(a), and 3.240(a) of the Campaign and Governmental Conduct Code in any case brought before the Commission if a Respondent does not comply with a subpoena or subpoena duces tecum.
-Under the current provision, the only option for a respondent's refusal to comply with a subpoena or subpoena duces tecum is for the Executive Director to request the City Attorney to petition the San Francisco Superior Court for an order compelling compliance. , , , , , , , , , , , , , , , , , , , However, because the Code has a withholding provision, the proposed amendment will clearly include this option within the Regulations, addressing any ambiguity regarding the options available to the Enforcement Division regarding compliance with subpoenas.
+Under the current provision, the only option for a respondent's refusal to comply with a subpoena or subpoena duces tecum is for the Executive Director to request the City Attorney to petition the San Francisco Superior Court for an order compelling compliance.
+However, because the Code has a withholding provision, the proposed amendment will clearly include this option within the Regulations, addressing any ambiguity regarding the options available to the Enforcement Division regarding compliance with subpoenas.
 Proposed and Current Section 5(D).
-Confidentiality (Amended) The proposed amendment would clarify that evidence obtained throughout the course of the investigation, including those obtained prior to a probable cause determination, may be introduced as evidence or as an exhibit for a hearing on the merits and thus may not be subject to the confidentiality provision.
-The current provision appears to deem evidence obtained prior to a probable cause determination as confidential and prohibit the disclosure of such evidence even during the course of a hearing on the merits.
-The proposed amendment would clarify that evidence obtained throughout the course of the Drawaged Costing 7(7) This proposed arrangement would investigation can be introduced as exhibits or evidence for a hearing on the merits.
-Proposed Section 5(E) Place of Delivery / Current Section 8 (H) / (Relocated) Section 6.
-Case Closure This proposed amendment would relocate the provision regarding place of delivery.
-This proposed amendment would help clarify any ambiguity and better organize the Regulations regarding delivery.
+Confidentiality (Amended) The proposed amendment would clarify that evidence obtained throughout the course of the investigation, including those obtained prior to a probable cause determination, may be introduced as evidence or as an exhibit for a hearing on the merits and thus may The current provision appears to deem evidence obtained prior to a probable cause determination as confidential and prohibit the disclosure of such evidence even during the course of a hearing on the merits.